TokenChingy/_api/README.md

   },
 ];
 ```
+_You can delete the users collection, it's there as an example._

 5. This step is optional, but if you would like to have schema validation for when you create new documents in your collections, you can also edit `DocumentsSchema` within the `src/config/db/schema.js` file.
 For more information on the schema format — go to [Nijikokun/Validator](https://github.com/Nijikokun/Validator) GitHub repository. **Currently, schema validation only works for creating documents**.
 If you don't define a schema, then the create endpoint will just insert the document.